Hyperuniformity near jamming transition over a wide range of bidispersity: Results

 The jamming transition density $\varphi_J$, contact number, structural order, and mechanical response vary significantly with the composition of the mixture, such as the number fraction $\nr$ and size ratio $\sr$~\cite{koeze2016mapping,saitoh2025jamming,ricouvier2017optimizing}.
 Here, we investigate the dependence of hyperuniformity on the size ratio $\sr$ over a broad range by fixing the number fraction at $\nr = 0.5$.

 Introducing bidispersity into crystalline monodisperse disk packings distorts the contact network: contacts are broken, and particles are displaced from their crystalline positions.
-These changes, however, are subtle and often difficult to detect in the real particle configurations when $\sr \to 1^{-}$.
-This suggests that the contacts-based representation, which is more sensitive to variations in the contact network and jamming-related features, provides a more effective framework for probing long-range density correlations.
-Indeed, Tong \textit{et al.}~\cite{tong2015crystals} showed that weak polydispersity can significantly alter the contact number distribution—and consequently the distribution of quasi-particles in the contacts-based representation—even though the real particle arrangement remains nearly crystalline.
-However, it remains unclear whether our extension of the contacts-based representation to bidisperse systems retains the same advantages in quantifying hyperuniformity as observed in monodisperse packings.
+These changes, however, are subtle and often difficult to detect in the real-particle configurations when $\sr \to 1^{-}$.
+This suggests that the quasi-particle representation, which is more sensitive to variations in the contact network and jamming-related features, provides a more effective framework for probing long-range density correlations.
+Indeed, Tong \textit{et al.}~\cite{tong2015crystals} showed that weak polydispersity can significantly alter the contact number distribution---and consequently the distribution of quasi-particles located at the contact points---even though the real particle arrangement remains nearly crystalline.
 Following the procedure outlined in Sec.~\ref{sec:theory}, we investigate the structure factor of quasi-particles defined by Eq.~(\ref{eq:sqc}), in addition to that of real particles.

 Figure~\ref{fig:combine_chiq} (a) shows the structure factor $S(q)$ of real particles, defined by Eq.~(\ref{def2}) and measured using the conventional method, for various size ratios $\sr$.
-For moderate size ratios $\sr=0.5$ and $0.82$, we observe hyperuniformity with an exponent $\alpha = 0.6\text{--} 0.7$, similar to the case of $\sr=0.71$ shown in Fig.~\ref{fig:threedefinition}.
-However, the algebraic behavior is less distinct for other values of $\sr$.
-In particular, as $\sr$ increases, $S(q)$ exhibits a clear enhancement at small wavenumbers $q$.
-The hyperuniform behavior is completely absent for $\sr=0.92$ (red), $0.94$ (orange), and for the monodisperse system $\sr=1.0$ (black).
+For moderate size ratios $\sr=0.5$ and $0.71$, we observe hyperuniformity with an exponent $\alpha = 0.6\text{--} 0.7$, for $q >q^{\ast}$, consistent with the $\sr=0.71$ case shown in Fig.~\ref{fig:threedefinition} using different definitions of $S(q)$.
+However, hyperuniform scaling disappears for other values of $\sr$.
+In particular, as $\sr$ increases, $S(q)$ exhibits an enhancement at small wavenumbers $q$.
+The hyperuniform behavior is completely absent for $\sr = 0.92$ (red), $0.94$ (orange), and the monodisperse system $\sr = 1.0$ (black).

 Figure~\ref{fig:configplot} presents selected regions of jammed packings for several values of $\sr$.
-The left panels show the configurations of real particles, with colors representing the Tong--Tanaka local packing order parameter for each particle~\cite{tong2019structural}.
+The left panels show configurations of real particles, with colors representing the Tong--Tanaka local packing order parameter for each particle~\cite{tong2019structural}.
 This order parameter for the $i$-th particle is defined as